-37. Definition: The Bank of Jamaica's net domestic assets (NDA) are defined as the difference between the monetary base and NIR, converted into Jamaican dollars at the programme exchange rate.
-The monetary base includes currency in the hands of the non-bank

-38. Reporting: Data will be provided to the Fund with a lag of no more than three weeks after the test date.
+- 37. Definition: The Bank of Jamaica's net domestic assets (NDA) are defined as the difference between the monetary base and NIR, converted into Jamaican dollars at the programme exchange rate.
+The monetary base includes currency in the hands of the non-bank public plus vault cash held in the banking system, statutory cash reserve requirements against prescribed liabilities in Jamaica Dollars held by commercial banks at the Bank of Jamaica and the current account of commercial banks comprising of credit balances held at the central bank. - 38.
+Reporting: Data will be provided to the Fund with a lag of no more than three weeks after the test date.